Menzgold case: Court rejects NAM1's objections against investigator's 29 exhibits

 He argued that the said documents were not generated by the investigator, therefore, he does not have personal knowledge to testify on them.

-Counsel submitted further that some of the documents are business documents for which reasons cannot be a trustworthy source, especially so because it is official documents.
+Counsel submitted further that some of the documents are business documents for which reasons the investigator cannot be a trustworthy source, especially so because it is official documents.

 However, on February 13, the prosecution, led by Director of Public Prosecution (DPP) Mrs Yvonne Atakora Obuobisa, opposed the objection vehemently.